Skip site navigation (1)Skip section navigation (2)

 !!! inndf -i . ! lt !
 1000 ! throttle !
 No space (inodes)

-drops below 10000 units (using whatever units inndf uses), and
+below 10000 units (using whatever units inndf uses), and restarted again

 The second line does the same for inodes.

-order.
-It is easier to explain them, however, if they are described
+der.
+It is easier to explain them, however, if they are described from the

 ! load ! load hiload ! loadavg ! lt !
 5 ! go ! loadav